A great day for boating in Pierre Part

-Pierre Part is a community of about 3,500 residents in Assumption Parish in south central Louisiana, with the largest nearby cities being Baton Rouge, Morgan City, and Thibodaux.
+Pierre Part is a community of about 3,000 residents in Assumption Parish in south central Louisiana, with the largest nearby cities being Baton Rouge, Morgan City, and Thibodaux.

 It is situated on land only 3 feet above mean sea level and is surrounded by water, and was thus isolated from much of the world and was not accessible by land, until the mid-20th century.

 Pierre Part is a quaint, quiet small town, nestled in the beautiful swamps and bayous of South Louisiana.
 The town is clean, and the homes are lovely, and the people are friendly ... a highly recommended place to visit.
-Our most recent trip to Pierre Part was on a perfect blue-sky day on March 27, 2012, when many of the photos on this page were taken.

 A wide range of local businesses serve the area, including the Pierre Part Store, in operation since 1911, the Rainbow Inn, Duffy's Shell Station, many fresh seafood outlets & restaurants, realtors, banks, attorneys, the Bayou Journal Newspaper, and many more.